The 2026 Ernest Solvay Prize goes to Prof. Xiaowei Zhuang

 Ben Feringa holds more than 30 patents and published more than 650 articles in peer-reviewed journals in 2016, he is cited over 30,000 times and has an h index of over 90.
 He has supervised over 100 doctoral students during his career.

-Susumu Kitagawa, winner of the 2017 Chemistry for the Future Solvay Prize, professor at Kyoto University
+Susumu Kitagawa, recipient of the Nobel Prize for Chemistry in 2025, professor at Kyoto University, a former recipient of the 2017 Chemistry for the Future Solvay Prize,

 Susumu Kitagawa is a Japanese chemist working in the field of coordination chemistry, with a specific focus on the chemistry of organic–inorganic hybrid compounds, as well as chemical and physical properties of porous coordination polymers and metal-organic frameworks in particular.
 He is currently a Distinguished Professor at Kyoto University, in the Institute for Integrated Cell–Material Sciences, of which he is co-founder and current director.